daviddc5/DroneRadarSimulatorCopy/README.md

     export $(cat .env | xargs)
     ```

-### Windows

-If you're on Windows, you might need to add additional setup instructions here.

-### macOS / Linux

-If you're on macOS or Linux, you might need to add additional setup instructions here.

 ## Usage

-1. Start the server: `npm start`
+1. Start the server: `npm run devStart`
-2. Open a web browser and navigate to `http://localhost:3000` (or whatever port you've configured)
+2. Open a web browser and navigate to configured port in server.js file, you may have to change the default 5000 port
 3. Follow the on-screen instructions to run the simulation and complete the questionnaires.

 ## How It Works